heshidian/SCPA/README.md

 # SCPA
 A R package for single cell RNA-seq data analysis created by Ruiqing Zhai and Shidian He

+### Installation
+For installing this package, we recommend that you download the ZIP binary file for local installation

 ### Operation manual

 First set up the working directory